i-carus/Tablero/README.md

     Tablero.draw(shape,user) --> draws the Shape on the Whiteboard.
+The user parameter simply identifies who sent the image to the Whiteboard (via SignalR)

+    The Shape object has these properties:

+    Shape: {
+             LineWidth : int,
+             Color: string,
+             Coordinates : Point[]
+           }

+    The Point object has these properties:

+    Point: {
+             X: int,
+             Y: int
+           }

-The user parameter simply identifies who sent the image to the Whiteboard (via SignalR) Tablero.block(user) --> If you want to ignore updates from a user you would call this function.
+    Tablero.block(user) --> If you want to ignore updates from a user you would call this function.
     Tablero.unblock(user) --> This is to start "listening" again for any drawings done by the user.